 ECSS-Q-ST-70-12_1200283

-Conformal coating shall be applied on external conductors in case of double insulation.
+Conformal coating shall be applied on external conductors in case of reliable insulation.

 ECSS-Q-ST-70-12_1200284

-The insulation of conductive elements on external layers for a PCB assembly for which double insulation applies, shall be increased as follows:
+The insulation of conductive elements on external layers for a PCB assembly for which reliable insulation applies, shall be increased as follows:

 The insulation distance of the surface pattern to adjacent surroundings is ≥ 2x the distance as specified in Table 14-1 up to a distance of 1 mm.